skypjack/entt/docs/md/lib.md

 The `type_info` class template is how identifiers are generated and thus made available to the rest of the library.

-The only case in which this may arouse some interest is in case of conflicts between identifiers (definitely uncommon though) or where the default solution proposed by `EnTT` is not suitable for the user's purposes.<br/>
+In general, this class doesn't arouse much interest.
+The only exception is in case of conflicts between identifiers (definitely uncommon though) or where the default solution proposed by `EnTT` isn't suitable for the user's purposes.<br/>
-Please refer to the dedicated section for more details.
+The section dedicated to this core class contains all the details to get around the problem in a concise and elegant way.
+Please refer to the specific documentation.

 # Meta context